LiRem101/parser-analyser/README.md

 In other words, the time in which only one device is calculating and the other one is idling should be minimized.

 The two devices only influence each other through hybrid nodes.
-To prevent long waiting times of one device for the other, we use the knowledge we gained from the DDG and the finding hybrid-dependency analysis.
+To prevent long waiting times of one device for the other, we use the knowledge we gained from the DDG and the finding hybrid-dependence analysis.

 If the CPU or the QPU have to wait for the other device before a hybrid instruction, the algorithm aims to avoid that the waiting device does not execute instructions.
 It is checked whether there are instructions for the waiting device that can already be executed, i.e. for which all dependencies have been executed.